-Boots will not be released on weekends or holidays.
-Community service is not an option in lieu of payment once your vehicle has been booted or towed.
+Boots are not released on Sundays or holidays.
+Community service in lieu of payment or payment plans are not an option once your vehicle has been booted or towed.

-To pay your outstanding citations and the boot removal fee, you may pay at either:
+To pay your outstanding citations and the boot removal fee::

 If you feel your vehicle has been booted improperly, you have the right to an in-person instant hearing.
 Hearings are conducted at 11 South Van Ness Avenue.
 The hearing officer will only evaluate whether there are sufficient outstanding citations to justify the vehicle being booted.
 Citations under review are not included.
 The hearing officer will not determine the substantive validity of any citation.